OthmanEmpire/othman.github.io/portfolio.md

 ## Blue Team Experience

-* Resolved a persistent malicious DDoS attack on friend's server, restoring business operations.
+* Resolved a persistent DDoS attack on a friend's server, restoring business operations.
-* Investigated email compromise forensics.
-*
+* Ran live ransomware samples on production servers to gauge security defenses.

 ## Other Cyber Security Experience

 * Developed a firewall parser/analyser based on algebriac factorisation and graph theory.
-Highlighting more than 100 unnecessary Firewall ACLs

-* Automated the security baseline for 20 Linux/Solaris servers by coding a script.
+* Coded a script to automate security baseline validation of 20 Linux/Solaris servers.